Oxmose/UTK/README.md

 # UTK - Utility Kernel

 * UTK is a kernel created for training and educational purposes.
 It is designed to execute in kernel mode only.
-The higher-half kernel is located at 0xE0000000.

 * UTK has a configuration file allowing the kernel to be customized depending on the system it will run on.